-Cars will be divided into 5 classes based on several performance factors.
+Cars will be divided classes based on several performance factors.

 The first of these factors will be the horsepower to weight ratio.
-A dynamometer print out measuring wheel horsepower must be provided before a car is eligible to compete.
+A dynamometer print out measuring wheel horsepower must be submitted to the League Administrator prior to each season.
 This dyno test must be performed on a Dyno-Jet dyno or one of the approved Autobahn shops.
-All approved Autobahn shops shall receive an adjustment factor based on previous tests to match Dyno Jet- dyno results as shown in the following chart.
+All approved Autobahn shops shall receive an adjustment factor based on previous tests to match Dyno Jet-dyno results as shown in the following chart.